gcallah/utils/flask_setup/flask_project_layout/README.md

     Script Behavior:
     1.)
 Clones existing directory that user inputs
     2.)
-Installs flask dependencies from requirements.txt
-    3.)
+Creates a python virtual environment with the project name, extracted from the github URL 3.)
 Then copies a generic flask project structure from the script directory into the project / target directory.
         - This comes with a default setup that allows you to immediately run a development flask server to test the setup by following the directions to run the flask project 4.)
-Setups the flask environment variables if they haven't been set.
-It writes the environment variables to bashrc file.
+Installs flask dependencies from requirements.txt 5.)
+Writes into bin/activate within project directory to setup environment variables

     ENV variables that were set
     1.)
-FLASK_APP, default val = flaskr
+FLASK_APP, default val = source
     2.)
 FLASK_ENV, default val = development

+    To change or add environment variables for virtual environment 1.) cd into bin/app within your project directory 2.) modified the "activate" file acccordingly by inserting "export <var_name>=<var_value>"
+        Warning: this file is used by venv to setup the virtual environment when it is activated.

     To run script,
-    1.) run the following line in your shell: source ./initial_flask_setup (link to clone github repo)
+    1.) run the following line in your shell: source ./initial_flask_setup <link to clone github repo>

     To run flask project,
-    1.) cd into project directory
+    1.) cd into the cloned git repo
-    2.) run "flask run" to start the development server
+    2.) activate the virtual environment, "source ./bin/activate" 3.) run "flask run" to start the development server
 '''